Great Date Nights

 Question #1: What are a couple dates that you really enjoyed—that were special?

 Take time to recall where you went and describe it.
-What did you do … What do you especially recall about the date … What did you talk about?
+What did you do … What did you talk about?
+Why was it so memorable?

 Take turns back and forth.
 If you can’t recall more than one or two, move on to the next question.